 The state’s rich history and culture dates back to 1607.
 From hallowed battlefields to one of the nation’s foremost Shakespeare festivals, Virginians enjoy a wide variety of cultural activities throughout both the rural regions and our urban centers.

-Virginia residents also enjoy access to the nation’s sixth-best K-12 public education system (according to WalletHub).
+Virginia residents also enjoy access to the nation’s fourth-best school system (according to WalletHub).
 The state also has a premier university system, including Thomas Jefferson’s University of Virginia in Charlottesville, Virginia Tech in Blacksburg, the College of William and Mary in Williamsburg and Fairfax’s George Mason University, ranked one of the most diverse universities in the country.

 There are many reasons to love living here, Virginia is for Lovers after all.